 but right way Senator Whitver was relaxed and attentive to my children and I. He stood and talked to us for much longer then I expected and shared with me about his family.
 He has three little children of his own and we chatted about education and how important it is and to have options in Iowa.
 We agreed on a several ideas and he was very open to hearing my perceptive.

 I really appreciated the time talking with him and felt that my opinions were heard.
 I walked away thinking, gosh, this guy would make a great neighbor…and he is!
-(I think Senator Whitver lives within 3 miles of me which by “rural Iowa Country Living Standards” that makes him my neighbor).
+Found out that Senator Whitver lives within 3 miles of me which by “rural Iowa Country Living Standards” that makes him my neighbor.

 The kids and I also climbed the winding staircase up to the Senate Balcony.

 The woman in black on the right side is a tour guide.
 There wasn’t much happening at the moment in the senate but the kids were amazed looking around.

 The double doors pictured above lead to a flat platform balcony that you could bring a stroller onto, however, keep in mind that kids need to be quite.
 We then took the narrow catwalk around to the other side and peaked in on the House Chambers.